Operant Conditioning & Its Effects

 However, the type of given reinforcement needs to be varied to maintain behavior.
 This task is not easy, since the teacher appears insincere if she is more focused on the way to behave.
 The uses are not limited to humans, rather the behavior of animals such as dogs is also shaped by using reinforcements to encourage obedience.

-The process also helps in explaining why zoo animals display repetitive and stereotypical behaviors.
-Animals such as dogs learn with help of rewards.
-When you reward animals for doing something, you are conditioning them to associate the action with something good or positive.
-Furthermore, if you punish your dog by hitting it, you are conditioning it to associate the action with something negative.
+The process of conditioning helps explain why zoo animals display repetitive behaviors.
+Animals, like dogs, learn through rewards.
+When you reward them, you condition them to associate the action with something positive.
+Similarly, if you punish a dog by hitting it, you condition it to associate the action with something negative.

 Criticism